brianhigh/OpsReportCardBook/README.md

 set PATH=%PATH%;C:\Program Files\MiKTeX 2.9\miktex\bin\x64
 ```

 Do this in "Edit the system environment variables" (Control Panel, System
-Properties, Environment Variables, System Variables) to make sure that RStudio
+Properties, Environment Variables, System Variables) to make sure that shell
-will see these PATH changes.
+sessions will see these PATH changes.

-Then try running `makebook.sh` from within a Git Bash shell.
+From a fresh Git Bash shell, navigate to your local repository folder containing
+`makebook.sh` and run:

 ```
 bash ./makebook.sh